Mayitzin/CSVPlotter/README.md

 + [PyQtGraph](http://pyqtgraph.org/) is the main plotting library.
 + ToDo:
     - [x] Identify and re-label headers of more than one line.
+    - [x] Compute and plot Quaternions and their errors (given reference Quaternions.)
     - [ ] Select format of lines (color, shape, etc.)
     - [x] Select files to plot.
     - [ ] Select elements of file to plot.